asynkron/website/asynkron/content/docs/proto.actor/mailboxes.md

 If an error occurs while the message is being processed, the mailbox will escalate the error to its registered invoker, so that it can take the appropriate action (e.g. restart the actor) and continue if possible.

-Read more on the topic of supervision [Supervision](supervision.md)
+You can read more on this topic here: [Supervision](supervision.md)

 ##### Mailbox dispatchers

 When the mailbox gets a message, it will schedule itself to process messages that are in the mailbox queues, using the dispatcher.

 The dispatcher is responsible for scheduling the processing to be run.
-The implementation of this varies by platform, e.g. in Go it is a simple invocation of a goroutine, whereas in C## the processing is handled by registering a Task to be run on the thread pool.
+The implementation of this varies by platform, e.g. in Go it is a simple invocation of a goroutine, whereas in C# the processing is handled by registering a Task to be run on the thread pool.

 The dispatcher is also responsible for limiting the throughput on each mailbox run.
 The mailbox will pick messages one by one in a single thread.
 By limiting the throughput of each run, the thread in use can be released so that other mailboxes can get scheduled to run.